ckormanyos/wide-integer/README.md

 `uintwide_t` also has a third optional template paramter that can be used to set the allocator type for internal storage of the big integer type.
-This optional parameter can help to reduce large stack, especially when using higher digit counts.
+This optional parameter can help to reduce stack consumption, especially when using higher digit counts.
-If left blank, the default allocator type is `void` and stack allocation is used.
+If left blank, the default allocator type is `void` and stack allocation is used with an `array`-like internal representation.

 ## Examples